internalfx/quickshot/README.md

 A `target` is a specific theme at a specific shop.
 Here are some examples of different targets you could make.

-- a theme called 'shoe store test' at `dev-shoe-store.myshopify.com`
+- a theme called `shoe store test` at `dev-shoe-store.myshopify.com`
-- a theme called 'staging shoe store' at `shoe-store.myshopify.com`
+- a theme called `staging shoe store` at `shoe-store.myshopify.com`
-- a theme called 'production store' at `shoe-store.myshopify.com`
+- a theme called `production store` at `shoe-store.myshopify.com`

 ####Creating your first target